MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/search-on-custom-field-regarding-lookup.md

   - D365CE
   - D365Outlook
 ---
-# Expand the fields search on in Regarding lookup
+# Expand the columns search on in Regarding lookup

 To have [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] Regarding lookup search on custom columns, that column must be added to the table’s quick find view.